When to Set up a New Inbox

 |Unique saved replies, workflows, and custom fields||Shared saved replies, workflows, and custom fields||Shared saved replies, workflows, and custom fields|

-Workflows are included on Standard, Plus, and Company plans.
+Workflows are included on Standard, Plus, and Pro plans.
 More on Workflows: Get Started With Workflows

 More on Teams

-Teams is a Help Scout feature that is available on the Plus and Company plans.
+Teams is a Help Scout feature that is available on the Plus and Pro plans.

 Check out Create and Manage Teams for much more information on Teams!